Leading the Pack: Sultana Islam Mithi

 A: The NC State MBA is one of the best in the United States.
-It offered the best academic experience along with real-life experiences.
-It gave me was the opportunity to interact with faculty, peers, and the business community through various projects, which is a very important for any business student.
+It offered academic rigor along with real-life experiences.
+It gave me the opportunity to interact with faculty, peers, and the business community through various projects, which is very important for any business student.

 Q: How did the Jenkins MBA Career Center contribute to your professional achievements and successes?